patchlevel/event-sourcing/docs/pages/projectionist.md

 There are two options here:

 * Reactivate the projection.
-* Remove the projection and rebuild it.
+* Remove the projection and rebuild it from scratch.

 ## Setup